AlanCoding/Spheres-of-Influence/README.md

  - physical
    - http://ssd.jpl.nasa.gov/?sat_phys_par

+Some details breaking down these data sources can be found in [data/README](data/README.md)

 ## Goals

  - A python library that will take two locations and find the Delta V between them